kyma-project/registry-proxy/docs/user/resources/01-10-connection-cr.md

 # Connection

-The `connections.registry-proxy.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to manage **Connections** within Kyma.
+The `connections.registry-proxy.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data used to manage **Connections** within Kyma.
 It facilitates establishing a connection to a target container registry through the Connectivity Proxy.

 To get the up-to-date CRD in YAML format, run: